-The current application fee is \$75.00.
+The application fee is \$75.

-The application fee can be paid by credit card (MasterCard, VISA, American Express or Discover) during online application or after the application's submission.
+The application fee can be paid by credit card (MasterCard, VISA, American Express or Discover) during the online application process or after the application's submission.
 To submit the application fee online after applying, students must use their E-Services account or pay in person at the Office of Student Business Services.